-The costs of administering the Fund over the financial year 2019/20 amounted to £1,541k (£1,134k in 2019/20).
-The year on year increase in cost arose as a result of a one off GMP reconciliation project cost and following a comprehensive service review and fee negotiation the outcome of which was approved by PFP Members.
+The costs of administering the Fund over the financial year 2020/21 amounted to £1,717k (£1,541k in 2019/20).
+The increase in cost is largely due to an increase in the contract price.
 Officers continue to benchmark this service and Ealing costs remain largely comparable to LGPS peers.
-The administration expenses cover the costs involved in administering the Pension Scheme, including actuarial costs, audit, payroll, pension administration, as well as pension related payments to other Local Authorities.
+The administration expenses cover the costs involved in administering the Pension Scheme, including actuarial costs, investment advisory fees, audit, IT, payroll, pension administration, as well as pension related payments to other Local Authorities.